weavedb/weavedb/docs/docs/examples/lit-protocol.md

 1. A relayer job can be preset on the WeaveDB instance with `jobId`, `allowed_relayers`, `extra data schema`.
 All the conditions must be met before relayed queries go through.
 2. The sender `#1` and the receiver `#3` mint NFTs.
-3. The sender encrypt a message to the receiver with the condition that `receiver = owner of #3 token` using Lit Protocol.
+3. The sender encrypts a message to the receiver with the condition that `receiver = owner of #3 token` using Lit Protocol.
 To be specific, the sender specifies multiple `tokenID`s including one of his/her own (e.g. `1,3`), so he/she can also decrypt and view the message.
 4. The sender packages the received data (`encryptedString`, `encryptedSymmetricKey`) and the access condition(`evmContractConditions`) into an object, and we call it `Lit Object` for now.
 5. The sender signs initial data (`date`) with eip712 and sends it to the relayer with `jobID`.
-The `signer address` can be later obtained by verifying the eip712 signatrue.
+The `signer address` can be later obtained by verifying the eip712 signature.
-6. The relayer checks the sender is an owner of one of the receiver `tokenIDs` and add extra data (`isOwner`, `lit`, `tokenIds`) to the signed query, then signs it with eip712 and send the transaction to the WeaveDB contract on Warp.
+6. The relayer checks the sender is an owner of one of the receiver `tokenIDs` and add extra data (`isOwner`, `lit`, `tokenIds`) to the signed query, then signs it with eip712 and sends the transaction to the WeaveDB contract on Warp.
 7. The WeaveDB contract verifies the eip712 signatures and validates `jobID`, `allowed relayers` and `extra data schema`.
 8. The initial query data can be modified with access control rules on the collection.
 We will check if `isOwner` is `true` and if `block.timestamp` is equal to the `date`, and if so, add `tokenIds`, `lit` and `owner` to the initial data to make it `{ date, tokenIDs, lit : { encryptedString, evmContractConditions, encryptedSymmetricKey } , owner }`.
 This data schema is preset on the collection, so the data gets rejected unless it satisfies this schema.
-9. The receiver fetch the doc including the `Lit Object`, which contains the encrypted message and send the `evmContractConditions` and `encryptedSymmetricKey` to Lit Protocol.
+9. The receiver fetch the doc including the `Lit Object`, which contains the encrypted message and sends the `evmContractConditions` and `encryptedSymmetricKey` to Lit Protocol.
 10. Lit Protocol verifies the decryptor meets the access conditions(`decryptor = one of the owners of the specified tokenIDs`), and if so, it sends back the decrypted `symmetricKey`.
 11. The receiver uses the `symmetricKey` to decrypt the `encryptedString` to get the message from the sender.